-Bruce Hamburg, a Member of the firm and a registered U.S. patent attorney, handles all aspects of U.S. patent, trademark, copyright, trade secret, unfair competition, and internet law.
+Bruce Hamburg, a registered U.S. patent attorney, handles all aspects of U.S. patent, trademark, copyright, trade secret, unfair competition, and internet law.
 He has handled the filing and prosecution of thousands of patent and trademark applications.

 Bruce counsels clients regarding routine and complex intellectual property matters.
 He has successfully prosecuted patent applications of major international corporations in a vast variety of technologies, including heavy machinery, biotechnology, polymers, organic and inorganic chemistry, complex mechanical and electromechanical devices and systems, medical devices, pharmaceuticals, metallurgy, materials science, and control devices and systems.
 He has guided patent, trademark, and copyright litigation and has rendered many formal opinions.
 He has also negotiated and drafted license agreements.